hbp-unibi/NeuroCoCoon/README.md

 # NeuroCoCoon
-visual language and associated editor for SNN model building
+Visual language and associated editor for SNN model building